thoughteer/figma-static-localizer/README.md

 ### Translation

-- Select components to translate
+- Select nodes to translate
 - Invoke this plugin
 - Specify a [dictionary](#dictionary) explicitly or load it from a file
 - Specify [exceptions](#exceptions) explicitly or load them from a file